GoSecure/pyrdp/README.md

 [documentation section](docs/README.md) for more information.

 ## Using PyRDP with Bettercap
-We wanted to test using PyRDP to man-in-the-middle all RDP connections on a given LAN.
-Due to our architecture right now this redirects to a single destination RDP server specified on the command-line.
-If you're interested in making that working, check out [this document](docs/bettercap-rdp-mitm.md) for more information.
+We developped our own Bettercap module, `rdp.proxy`, to man-in-the-middle all RDP connections on a given LAN.
+Check out [this document](docs/bettercap-rdp-mitm.md) for more information.

 ## Contributing to PyRDP
 See our [contribution guidelines](CONTRIBUTING.md).